QubesOS/qubes-doc/services/mgmt1.md

 - generally actions `*.List` return a list of objects and have "object identifier" as first word in a row.
 Such action can be also called with "object identifier" in argument to get only a single entry (in the same format).
+- closing qrexec connection normally does _not_ interrupt running operation; this is important to avoid leaving the system in inconsistent state
+- actual operation starts only after caller send all the parameters (including a payload), signaled by sending EOF mark; there is no support for interactive protocols, to keep the protocol reasonable simple

 ## TODO